bigbridge-nl/product-import/README.md

 * check for non-utf-8 in csv imports
 * Is there no better way to ensure that no 2 products get the same sku?
 * Other values than 1 and 2 can be entered for 'status'
+* Updates: do not use default value for attribute_set_code, because it may unintentionally overwrite an existing one

 ## On empty values